Finding the “Best Rapid Detox”

 Rapid Drug Detox After-Care Program

-After rapid detox, patients require close post-care monitoring for several days in a professional setting.
+After rapid drug detox under sedation, patients require close post-care monitoring for several days in a safe environment.
 Regulation of organ functions like heart rate, blood pressure, fluid absorption, body temperature, and brain chemistry can be smooth and natural for some patients, for others the body may find it difficult to self-regulate.

 Therefore, staying in a hotel room after rapid detox without the appropriate care could be an unnecessary risk that should not be taken.
-Our patients spend a a few days in our Domus Retreat after-care facility.
+One our patients are physically stable to be discharged from the hospital they spend a few days at our Domus Retreat recovery facility.
 Domus means “home”, and corresponds well with the level of comfort and care that you will receive here.
-This follow up care also reduces the risk for relapse and medical complications.
+This extended care also reduces the risk for immediate relapse and other complications that can arise after rapid drug detox.

 “I am 70 years old and completed the treatment.
 The care I received at Domus was excellent.
 I highly recommend this facility.” -Suboxone Patient, November, 2013

-The Waismann Method is the safest and most effective choice in rapid detox because we don’t cut corners.
+The Waismann Method is the safest and most effective choice in rapid drug detox because we don’t cut corners.
 Our professionals offer the highest quality before, during and after the procedure.

 Alternative Methods of Opiate Detoxification